A comparative tour through the simulation algorithms for max-stable processes: Introduction

-with shape, location and scale parameters $\gamma(\bm x),\mu(\bm x) \in \RR$ and $\sigma(\bm x) > 0$.
-As the max-stability property is preserved under marginal transformations within the class of GEV distributions, theoretical analyses often focus on max-stable processes with fixed marginal distributions such as the class of so-called \emph{simple max-stable processes} possessing standard unit Fr\'echet marginal distributions, i.e.\ $\PP(Z(\bm x) \leq z) = \exp(-1/z)$ for all $z>0$ and $\bm x \in S$.

-Over the last decades, max-stable processes have become an active area of research.
+Over the last decades, max-stable processes have gained attention from several research perspectives.
 In the 80s and early 90s, they have mainly been studied from a probabilistic angle, resulting, for instance, in a full characterization of the class of sample-continuous simple max-stable processes, see \citet{dh84}, \citet{norberg86} and \citet{ghv90}, among others.
 This work has been complemented by a precise description of the corresponding max-domain of attraction in \citet{dhl01}.
 Since the early 2000s, methods for statistical inference have been developed and, in parallel, suitable models for subclasses of max-stable processes have been introduced.
 Important examples for such models comprise Gaussian extreme value processes \citep{smith90}, extremal Gaussian processes \citep{schlather02}, Brown-Resnick processes \citep{ksdh09} and extremal-$t$ processes \citep{opitz13} providing a generalization of extremal Gaussian processes.
 With these flexible models and tools at hand, max-stable processes have become attractive for practitioners from various areas, in particular from environmental sciences.

 However, a serious drawback is that most probabilistic properties of max-stable processes are analytically intractable.
 Therefore, simulation is often a necessary part of inference of certain characteristics, in particular for future spatial risk assessment.
-Meanwhile, starting from a general idea coined by \citet{schlather02}, a number of approaches to the simulation of max-stable processes have emerged: They include both approximate \citep{oks12,os18} and exact \citep{dm15,deo16, osz18,lbdm16} simulation procedures, some of them focusing on the particularly difficult problem of simulating within the subclass of Brown-Resnick processes.
+Meanwhile, starting from a general idea coined by \citet{schlather02}, a number of approaches to the simulation of max-stable processes have emerged: They include both approximate \citep{oks12,os18} and exact \citep{dm15,deo16,osz18,lbdm16} simulation procedures, some of them focusing on the particularly difficult problem of simulating within the subclass of Brown-Resnick processes.
 A first overview over some of these methods has been given in \citet{ord16}.
+The present article extends and updates this overview.
+New theoretical results allow to put the different methods into perspective of one another and to make comparisons with respect to their theoretical properties and their performance in numerical experiments.